cosmoskitten/beam/website/src/documentation/runners/nemo.md

 beam-examples-1.0.0-shaded.jar
 ```

-With this shaded jar, you may use the `bin/run_beam.sh` shell script as following:
+With this shaded jar, you can use the `bin/run_beam.sh` shell script as follows:

 ```
 ## MapReduce example